jimken123/soda/steps/Core/StringMatch.md

 ---
 title: StringMatch Step | Core SDK Documentation
 sidebar_label: StringMatch
 description: Returns true if a string is matched by a particular regular expression.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Core]
 hide_title: true
 hide_table_of_contents: true